KiUngSong/KiUngSong/README.md

-KiUng Song : Interested in AI Research
+KiUng Song : Interested in AI Research with Mathematics
 -----

 ### Education